 The mixture is really easy to make, just mix up the wet ingredients then add the dry and mix.
 I came across a really handy tip for transferring the mixture into the tins - put the mixture into a ziplock bag, cut off a corner and squeeze it as you would a piping bag into the tin.
 It really helps avoid getting the mixture all over the place and is a lot quicker than spooning it in as well.
 It might look a little lumpy as you pour, but just level off the mixture before you bake it.

 I debated on whether to glaze these or not, since I was going for a bit healthier, but decided I still would since it was for a birthday party, after all.
 I am glad I did as the maple frosting definitely made for a delicious flavor to top the apple donuts.
-The amount of frosting is relatively small so I didn't feel that bad, and it did make me think that it would probably work to reduce the sweetness of the actual donut as a result, but that's one to experiment on a bit more in due course (I had over-reduced on my last baking project so was wary not to do the same this time when it was for his party).
+The amount of frosting is relatively small so I didn't feel that bad.
+And it did make me think that with the frosting, I could probably reduce the sweetness of the actual donut as a result, but that's one to experiment on a bit more in due course (I had over-reduced on my last baking project so was wary not to do the same this time when it was for his party).

-Overall these are delicious, easy and as I said relatively healthy and definitely something I’ll be making again.
-I’m going to be sharing them with all at Fiesta Friday this week, co-hosted by Loretta@Safari of the Mind and Jess@Cooking Is My Sport.
-I suspect a few people might be back for another bite…
+Overall these are delicious, easy and as I said relatively healthy and definitely something I'll be making again.

 - 1 egg

-- ½ cup applesauce (see note at end, below, on making own)
+- ½ cup applesauce see note at end, below, on making own

-- ¼ cup/4tbsp/60ml maple syrup
+- ¼ cup maple syrup 4tbsp/60ml

-- 1 tsp vanilla extract
+- 1 teaspoon vanilla extract

-- ¼ cup/60ml plain yogurt
+- ¼ cup plain yogurt 60ml

-- ¼ cup/60ml milk
+- ¼ cup milk 60ml

-- 1tsp baking powder
+- 1 teaspoon baking powder

-- ¼tsp baking soda/bicarbonate of soda
+- ¼ teaspoon baking soda bicarbonate of soda

-- 1tsp cinnamon
+- 1 teaspoon cinnamon

-- ¼tsp nutmeg
+- ¼ teaspoon nutmeg

-- ¼tsp salt
+- ¼ teaspoon salt

-- 1tbsp/10g butter
+- 1 tablespoon butter 10g

-- 1½tbsp maple syrup
+- 1 ½ tablespoon maple syrup

-- ¼ cup confectioners/icing sugar
+- ¼ cup confectioners sugar 4tbsp icing sugar

 - Preheat the oven to 350F/175C and lightly oil/spray a donut or mini-donut tin.